z3ugma/z3ugma.github.io/_posts/2017-01-22-flask-pattern-for-remember-me.markdown

 ---
+title: A Flask Application Pattern for Remember Me
 layout: post
-title: "A Flask Application Pattern for Remember Me"
-date: 2018-03-17 17:35:00 -0500
+date: '2018-05-03T17:35:00-05:00'
-comments: true
 published: false
-imageurl: ""
+imageurl: /images/graphinterference.png
+description: >-
-description: "'Remember Me' is hard to get right, and Flask-Login is too cumbersome for me needs.
-Here's my pattern for Remember Me functionality in my Flask apps"
+  'Remember Me' is hard to get right, and Flask-Login is too cumbersome for my needs.
+Here's my pattern for Remember Me functionality in my Flask apps
 ---

 It's irritating to remember passwords for websites you visit infrequently.
 Those passwords are not accessible right at the front of your mind, because you rarely need them.